Recognising Factors for Organisational Deployment Failures

 Managers also need to focus on safeguarding the technical factors of operational excellence as they act as strategic resources toward competitive advantage.

 Human infrastructure has the highest explanatory power for failure on technical factors, followed by project management, performance management, and strategic planning.
 Then, behavioural factors need to be taken care of to facilitate a successful operational excellence journey toward ensuring the creation and sustenance of competitive advantage.
 Employee involvement in operational excellence initiatives is a vital cog for success, and this can be furthered through several essential practices that include suggestion systems, self-directed work teams, quality circles, process improvement teams, etc. Alongside employees, other stakeholders such as customers and suppliers are also part of the human-centric factors.
-Firms with customer-centricity have constantly thought better, and quicker, and found it easier to do things that customers expected.
+Firms with customer-centricity have constantly thought better, quicker, and found it easier to do things that customers expected.
 In this process, the products and services of these firms became indispensable.
 Similarly, integrating supplier relationships has also become an effective way of managing operational value chains.
 For this openness to suppliers, supplier involvement, and cooperative supplier relationships are vital.

-Change management (initiating, implementing, and sustaining change) is another critical behavioural factor of operational excellence.
-Firms that failed to convey the urgency of the need to change to their major internal and external stakeholders eventually failed in their operational excellence efforts.
+Change management (initiating, implementing, and sustaining change) is another critical behavioral factor of operational excellence.
+Firms that failed to convey the urgency of the need to change to its major internal and external stakeholders had eventually failed in their operational excellence efforts.
 In this, overcoming the structural inertia to continuous improvement initiatives in firms is the most critical human-centric factor toward the success of these operational excellence initiatives.
 Accordingly, several change management practices that included persuasive communications, information provision, newsletters, face-to-face meetings, and observational modelling become essential.

 Starbucks is a good example of a firm that has focused on mitigating both behavioural and technical factors in implementing operational excellence.
 Given the nature of its business, a high degree of customer interfacing and employee dependency is an integral part of its operations, which leads to several behavioural factors coming into play.
 At the same time, the complexity and spread of its operations make technical factors around procurement, supply chain, food safety, etc., just as important.
 Extensive employee training and sensitisation in quality and customer service, besides the use of technology to optimise procurement and processes, has helped Starbucks to improve both its manufacturing and serving processes to achieve the desired level of product quality and customer experience.
-Besides internal Quality Assurance Standards Audit (QASA) self-assessment checklists, Starbucks also has EcoSure, a food-safety and public-health company, conducting surprise audits at its locations globally.
+Besides internal Quality Assurance Standards Audit (QASA) self-assessment checklists, Starbucks also has EcoSure, a food-safety and public-health company, conduct surprise audits at its locations globally.

 Another example is Southwest Airlines, a low-cost airline with a stated purpose to “connect people to what's important in their lives through friendly, reliable, and low-cost air travel”.
 It has aligned all its business processes and people policies to a unique business strategy that is focused on process optimisation to provide the highest possible quality of service at the most reasonable price.
 Southwest’s level of operational excellence starts with a clear definition of the firm’s strategic objectives, its communication across the organisation, and design of processes and the alignment of its operational excellence objectives for bookings, flight scheduling, and in-flight service with it.
 In pursuit of great customer service, responsiveness, and communication, the airline focuses on the source−happy employees.
 For this Southwest’s generous benefits policy includes a profit-sharing plan, employee stock purchase plan, retirement savings plan, health and wellbeing rewards, and quality medical coverage for all employees.
 As a result, Southwest Airlines regularly tops independent client satisfaction surveys, which translates into loyal customers and, in turn, more revenue and profit.